 Nearly all Americans would agree that hamburgers are the All-American icon.
-A simple grilled ground beef patty, salted and peppered, slathered with mayo, mustard and ketchup then sandwiched in a fresh, soft bun.
+A simple grilled ground beef patty, salted and peppered, slathered with mayo, mustard and ketchup then sandwiched in a plain bun.

 At least that’s how I know them.
 Oh, hold the pickles, please.

-Now, us kids that grew up watching “Bewitched” and “I Dream of Jeannie” have taken a simple thing and made them into gourmet, fancied-up, mushroom-covered (expensive) cuisine.
+Now, us kids that grew up watching “Bewitched” and “I Dream of Jeannie” have given birth to a generation that has taken a simple thing and made them into $15 gourmet, fancied-up, mushroom-covered (expensive) cuisine.
 Do you think I like Elizabeth Montgomery and Barbara Eden?
 Drool…

 But I don’t know if I like the “change”.